lvgl/lvgl/docs/overview/style.rst

 - :cpp:enumerator:`LV_LAYER_SIMPLE_BUF_SIZE`: [bytes] the optimal target buffer size.
 LVGL will try to allocate this size of memory.
 - :cpp:enumerator:`LV_LAYER_SIMPLE_FALLBACK_BUF_SIZE`: [bytes] used if :cpp:enumerator:`LV_LAYER_SIMPLE_BUF_SIZE` couldn't be allocated.

-If transformation properties were also used the layer can not be rendered in chunks, but one larger memory needs to be allocated.
+If transformation properties were also used the layer cannot be rendered in chunks, but one larger memory needs to be allocated.
 The required memory depends on the angle, zoom and pivot parameters, and the size of the area to redraw, but it's never larger than the size of the